tinyplex/tinybase/site/guides/02_building_uis/5_using_context.md

 components, and the way it supports context to make Store objects available.

 Next we talk about how a Store can have a TablesSchema and can be persisted.
-Let's move onto the Schemas And Persistence guide to find out more.
+Let's move onto the Schemas guide to find out more.